MartinHinz/personal_webpage/index.md

 # About me

-I am an archaeologist whose research focuses on prehistoric archaeology, currently on the Neolithic of northern Central Europe / South Scandinavia, and of the Swiss lakeshore settlements.
-I am very interested in human-environmental interactions and the questions of population development in the Neolithic and Bronze Age.
+I am an archaeologist whose research focuses on prehistoric archaeology, working on the prehistory of northern Central Europe / South Scandinavia and the Swiss lakeshore settlements, interested in human-environmental interactions and  population development in the Neolithic and Bronze Age.

-I received my PhD from [Kiel University](http://www.uni-kiel.de) within the [Graduate School 'Human Development in Landscape'](http://www.gshdl.uni-kiel.de) in 2011.
-Until 2016 I was Assistent Coordinator at the [DFG Priority Programme 1400 'Early Monumentality and Social Differentiation'](http://www.monument.ufg.uni-kiel.de/).
-From 2016-2018 I worked as postdoc in the [Project F1](https://www.sfb1266.uni-kiel.de/en/projects/cluster-f/f1-supra-regional-crises) of the [CRC1266 "Scales of Transformation"](https://www.sfb1266.uni-kiel.de).
 Currently I am a senior researcher (Oberassistent) at the [Institute for Archaeological Sciences (IAW)](http://www.iaw.unibe.ch/) at the University of Bern.

+I am editor of the [Journal of Neolithic Archaeology](http://www.j-n-a.org) and of the [Journal of Glacial Archaeology](https://journal.equinoxpub.com/JGA), and also member of the editorial board of the [Journal of Computer Applications in Archaeology](https://journal.caa-international.org).
+I am also convener of the [CAA SIG Scientific Scripting Languages in Archaeology](https://sslarch.github.io/) and secretary of the [CAA National Chapter Switzerland](https://caa-switzerland.ch).

 I regard quantitative methods as essential for archaeological research.
 That is why they represent a substantial aspect of my toolkit.
 This includes statistical analysis, spatial technologies (including GIS and spatial statistics), and dynamic modeling.
 You may find some [screencasts](/screencasts/) and other [posts](/blog/) regarding statistical method on this website.
-One other main aspect is Open Data.
-I am leading developer of [RADON](http://radon.ufg.uni-kiel.de) and [RADON-B](http://radon-b.ufg.uni-kiel.de), which are among the largest repositories for <sup>14</sup>C data for archaeology.

 <div class="pure-g">
 <div class="pure-u-1 pure-u-lg-1-2 l-box" markdown="1">